Want to be better with money in 2020?

 2) Pay lower bills

-Two million people use MoneySavingExpert’s Cheap Energy Club, including me!
+Two million people use MoneySavingExpert’s Cheap Energy Club.
 This looks at all the suppliers (some comparison sites only check the suppliers that pay them) to find you the cheapest deal now.
 Then it will email you in 6 months or a year when you can again save money by switching.
 So by joining the Cheap Energy Club now, you are making it easier to keep your bills as low as possible in future years.

 Could a water meter save you money?
 If you don’t have a meter, you are being charged by the number of bedrooms you have.
 A simple rule of thumb is that most people who have the same or more bedrooms as there are people in your family can save by getting a meter.
 So a couple with two bedrooms can probably gain from switching.
-When my two adult children left home, I switched to a meter and my bills more than halved.
+When our two adult children left home, I switched to a meter and my bills more than halved.

 3) Get a better bank account